 The FTX Cryptocurrency Scandal

 Only months ago, FTX, short for “Futures Exchange”, cryptocurrency was seemingly a huge success.
 Being valued at an estimated $32 billion in January and garnering massive support from celebrities.
 The platform was one of the biggest crypto trading exchanges and was recognized by the community as one of the more transparent crypto operations.
-However, since then, and FTX scandal has caused some major turbulence and the organization appears to be unraveling rapidly.
+However, since then, an FTX cryptocurrency scandal has caused some major turbulence and the organization appears to be unraveling rapidly.

 The cryptocurrency world sits in a generally unregulated area of the financial sector, and most of the world is still learning how trading, owning, and tracking crypto works for users, sellers, and regulators.
 Initially, the origin of this scandal was believed to be the result of a typical bank-run, where many users feared loss and withdrew their funds, depleting the exchange’s reserves.
 However, as more evidence is discovered, the story around FTX becomes more and more unclear and possibly involves criminal behavior.